fathoniwasesojati1337/vuejs_laravel_todolist/README.md

 # Description
 website todolist with laravel framework backend and vuejs framework frontend using rest api instagram : @vha_1337 or my email : mfwj21@gmail.com  thank you dont forget to subscirbe

-## A. Features Laravel and Vuejs 🚀
+## A. Features Laravel with Vuejs 🚀

 Features :